firebase/firebase-js-sdk/docs-devsite/firestore_lite.vectorvalue.md

 {% endcomment %}

 # VectorValue class
 Represents a vector type in Firestore documents.
-Create an instance with .
+Create an instance with `VectorValue.fromArray(array)`<!-- -->.

  VectorValue